rchatterjee/pam-typopw/README.md

 ### FAQ
-1. **I installed typo-tolerance, but I don't see any changes.**
+1. **I installed typo-tolerance, but I don't see any changes.** Don't panic, Typtop works silently.
+Try to check the `/var/log/typtop.log`, if it is getting updated with every invocation of `su` or `sudo`, then it is working.

-   This could be for multiple reasons.
+    If not, then there is something to worry about.
+This could be due to multiple reasons.
 The installations might be unsuccessful.
    <!--Check out the common trouble shooting section above.-->
    You can run `typtop --status $USER`, and check if the line `Login with typos:
    True` exists or not.
 If "Login with typos" is not true, you can set it to true by running `sudo typtop --allowtypo yes`.

 2. **Can I opt out from participating in the study after I install the software?**
    Of course!
 Our script has two parts.
 The first part is responsible for managing the necessary database of typos and sending the anonymous and non-sensitive logs to the server.
 The second part allows you to log in with a previously seen typo of your password which meets certain password policies.
    * To allow/disallow logging in with a mistyped password, `$ sudo typtop --allowtypo yes/no`
    * To enable/disable sending the logs (and participating in the research study),